Ryu0w0/APGAN/README.md

 # Attention Progressive growing of GAN
-A PyTorch implementation of APGAN based on CelebA dataset.
+A PyTorch implementation of APGAN.
 It is runnable with CelebA dataset.
 It would be helpful for those seeking the implementation of Progressive GAN (PGAN) or Self-Attention GAN (SAGAN).
 # Description
 ## APGAN
 This model was proposed by Ali, Mohamed and Mahdy (2019).
 APGAN incorporates techniques from PGAN (Karras et al., 2018) and SAGAN (Zhang et al., 2019) as below;